Information on the processes to follow if an employee, customer or visitor becomes a confirmed or probable COVID-19 case.

 Remember, at any time, an employee who feels unwell with symptoms of COVID-19 should be encouraged to go home and to seek help by calling their GP (doctor) or call Healthline, for free, on 0800 358 5453.

 Contact tracing will be undertaken by PHUs and/or the Ministry of Health to determine potential exposure to employees, customers and visitors.
-Contacts may be determined to be close contacts and require 14 days self-isolation.
-There may also be casual contacts who need no further specific action.
+Public health officials will advise what actions contacts need to be take.

 The contact tracing process involves factual information gathering which could include interviews, CCTV, checking of rosters and assessing cleaning procedures that had occurred whilst/after confirmed case was on site.